MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 # Google Drive Graph connector (Preview)

-With the Microsoft Graph connector, your organization in M365 can index files that accesslble to anyone in Google Drive, using in Microsoft Copilot and Search.
+With the Microsoft Graph connector, your organization in M365 can index files that are accessible to anyone in Google Drive, using Microsoft Copilot and Search.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors Google Drive connector.